Rule Inference API

 os.environ["PMTX_TOKEN"] = TOKEN

-from prometheux_chain.model.database import Database
+from prometheux_chain.data.database import Database

 # Create a Database object for Neo4j